-11. In substantiating the first part of her Second Appeal, the Appellant refers to Rule 84(h) of the Staff Rules and Rule 22(3) of the Staff Appeals Procedure as the applicable law in this case.
-10 Yet, the Appellant "protest[s] that the applicable test sets an excessively high, narrowly categorised and deficient basis for an appeal to be brought forward, and that any doubt as to the applicable standard and interpretation of the law to which the Appellant must establish their appeal should be exercised in their favour".
-11 principles and international administrative law of other comparable institutions".12 The narrow scope of this standard and its confinement to "errors of law", "does not, at least on the face of it, allow for any appeal at all should the first instance judge make an error of fact", the Appellant adds.13 This is so even if such a factual error is deemed manifest and causing am miscarriage of justice, the Appellant further argues.14 Referring to the competence requirements for an appeal as reflected in the statutes of the United Nations Appeals Tribunal as well as the International Labour Organisation Administrative Tribunal, the Appellant argues that none of these judicial organs set the bar as high as "under the KSC [Kosovo Specialist Chambers] system".15
+11. In substantiating the first part of her Second Appeal, the Appellant referred to Rule 84(h) of the Staff Rules and Rule 22(3) of the Staff Appeals Procedure as the applicable law in this case.
+Yet, the Appellant "protest[s] that the applicable test sets an excessively high, narrowly categorised and deficient basis for an appeal to be brought forward and that any doubt as to the applicable standard and interpretation of the law to which the Appellant must establish their appeal should be exercised in their favour".

+12. According to the Appellant, the applicable standard of "manifest error of law causing a miscarriage of justice" is also "inconsistent with the general due process principles and international administrative law of other comparable institutions".
+The narrow scope of this standard and its confinement to "errors of law", "does not, at least on the face of it, allow for any appeal at all should the first instance judge make an error of fact", the Appellant adds.
+This is so even if such a factual error is deemed manifest and causing am miscarriage of justice, the Appellant further argues.
+Referring to the competence requirements for an appeal as reflected in the statutes of the United Nations Appeals Tribunal as well as the International Labour Organisation Administrative Tribunal, the Appellant argues that none of these judicial organs set the bar as high as "under the KSC [Kosovo Specialist Chambers] system".